For showtimes, click here.

 2. Lucy almost worked with Bacon again.

 Before The Fuller Brush Girl, Lucy worked with director Lloyd Bacon on Miss Grant Takes Richmond, which also starred William Holden (who appeared on I Love Lucy years after that).
 Bacon and his wife pitched another film for America’s favorite housewife called Venus Mahoney, which was about a fight manager who gets mixed up with gangsters.
-The idea never got off the ground with Lucy and Desi, and Bacon considered Dinah Shore for the part or even turning it into a television series.
+The idea never got off the ground with Lucy and Desi.

 3. The film got a radio tie-in.

-Before I Love Lucy, there was the radio program My Favorite Husband.
-Lucille Ball and Richard Denning starred as loveable, yet zany wife and husband.
-In order to promote The Fuller Brush Girl, the radio program featured an episode called “The Fuller Brush Show”, where Lucy’s character becomes a saleswoman in order to make her household accounts work out.
+Before I Love Lucy, there was the radio program, My Favorite Husband.
+Lucille Ball and Richard Denning starred as a loveable, yet zany wife and husband.
+In order to promote The Fuller Brush Girl, the radio program featured an episode called “The Fuller Brush Show,” where Lucy’s character becomes a saleswoman in order to make her household accounts work out.
 The program featured writers Bob Carroll, Jr., Madelyn Pugh, and Jess Oppenheimer – all of whom would later work on I Love Lucy.